gaozhihan/gaozhihan.github.io/content/publication/gao-2023-prediff/index.md

 # Summary.
 An optional shortened abstract.
 summary: We introduce a two-stage pipeline for probabilistic precipitation nowcasting.
 1) We develop a latent diffusion model PreDiff.
 (2) We incorporate an auxiliary knowledge alignment mechanism, allowing the integration of domain expertise.

+tags:
-tags: [Machine Learning for Earth Science, Spatiotemporal Forecasting, Generative Models, Diffusion Models]
+- Machine Learning for Earth Science
+- Precipitation Nowcasting
+- Spatiotemporal Forecasting
+- Generative Models
+- Diffusion Models

 # Display this page in the Featured widget?
 featured: true